griffithlab/pVACtools/docs/features.rst

 pVAC-Seq utilizes the IEDB RESTful web interface.
 This means that none of the underlying prediction software, like NetMHC, needs to be installed locally.

 .. warning::
    The IEDB RESTful API URLs are currently broken.
-Until this issue if fixed, you will need to use a local IEDB installation to run pVAC-Seq.
+Until this issue is fixed, you will need to use a local IEDB installation to run pVAC-Seq.
 IEDB has been informed of this issue.
 For more information on how to run pVAC-Seq with a local IEDB installation, please see the page on :ref:`run`.